V-G-spec/DLProject-MLP/src/Readme.md

 Once you have set the working directroy at the top of the files, you are all set to run the feature analysis notebooks feature_analysis_mlp.ipynb and feature_analysis_vgg.ipynb.

-All the data loaded by the scripts can be found here: https://drive.google.com/drive/folders/1LVX-Qd6mpycTucePQl6INerHgdfTzkPc?usp=sharing.
+All the data loaded by the scripts can be found here: [Google Drive Link](https://drive.google.com/drive/folders/1LVX-Qd6mpycTucePQl6INerHgdfTzkPc?usp=sharing).
 Place all files you download in the folder this ReadMe is located in.